Nagios-compatible Plugins for Linux

 in the root source folder.
 The building process requires the Docker software containerization platform running on your system, and an internet connection to download the Docker images of the operating systems you want to build the packages for.

-On Fedora 31 and Fedora 32 you can use the native Podman pod manager along with the Docker CLI emulation script:
+On Fedora (and all the distributions shipping Podman) you can use the native Podman pod manager along with the Docker CLI emulation script:

 sudo install dnf podman podman-docker